 Syd had a very fine post yesterday about the Gulf oil disaster and his feelings of defeat upon watching oil-slicked birds trying and being unable to fly.

 When I read it this morning it made me think of the discussion at my home group last night.
-A friend is in grief for a family member who died recently of cancer, and she’s angry at God for letting such a disaster happen.
+A friend is in grief for a family member who recently died of cancer, and she’s angry at God for letting such a disaster happen.
 How do we carry on turning over our wills and our lives to a God with whom we’re so angry?

-Syd’s post doesn’t express anger at God for the Gulf oil spill—it expresses anger at the people who screwed up, who drilled so far below the ocean’s surface, who messed up the drilling, and who are now passing the buck while the wildlife and human life suffer.
+Syd’s post doesn’t express anger at God for the Gulf oil spill—it expresses anger at the people who screwed up, who drilled so far below the ocean’s surface, who messed up the drilling, and who are now passing the buck while wildlife and human life suffer.

 This was not just his “personal” problem.
-This was also a consequence of sending an 18-year-old off to work in a futile war, and then shipping him back home wounded in spirit and leaving him to deal on his own.
+This was also a consequence of sending an 18-year-old off to work in a futile war, and then shipping him back home wounded in spirit and leaving him to negotiate his illnesses on his own.

 It’s like the Gulf Oil Spill.
 Its causes are deep, and it spreads.

 After losing both my parents to the consequences of addiction, hearing about Amy’s murder made me feel angry and helpless.
 I’d worked hard to detox and get sober, only, it seemed, to see yet another person in my family fall to the disease of addiction.